mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/leftandmain.md

 ## Refreshing

 Please use LeftAndMain::ForceReload to reload the whole form-area after an Ajax-Request.
 If you just need to refresh parts of the form, please use javascript-replacement in the response of the original Ajax-Request.
-Consider using [Form](http://api.silverstripe.org/trunk/forms/core/Form.html) for  compiling Ajax-Responses and automatic detection of Ajax/Non-Ajax-Calls.
+Consider using `[api:Form]` for  compiling Ajax-Responses and automatic detection of Ajax/Non-Ajax-Calls.
 ## Custom Access Checking

-You can customize access control in [LeftAndMain](http://api.silverstripe.org/trunk/cms/core/LeftAndMain.html) (and all subclasses) by using a [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html).
+You can customize access control in `[api:LeftAndMain]`.

 	:::php
 	// mysite/_config.php